 If you want to maximise the visibility of your LinkedIn posts, it’s important to create content that prompts people to comment and also for you to respond to those comments in a timely manner.
-(This is the subject of my next experiment.
-As usual, I will share the results with Espresso subscribers first.)

 The delayed nature of publication means that scheduling also puts you at risk of putting out content that isn’t appropriate given whatever is happening in the news at the moment.